 Although people tend to continue abusing drugs because they form a physical addiction to them, there is still a strong component of psychological addiction.
 The psychology behind addiction is a complicated behavior pattern that leads you to a compulsive repetition of a particular behavior, even when you know it can harm you.
 There are generally both physical and psychological aspects of addiction, but a 2C drug addiction tends to be more on the psychological side of things.

 Typically, psychological addiction starts off when you have out-of-control feelings.
 You may experience strong emotions like fear, rage, hopelessness or jealousy that make you feel helpless.
 Uncomfortable feelings like these can get overwhelming, and abusers will turn to drugs to suppress them.

 If you have a loved one who overindulges occasionally, this is not always a sign they have a drug abuse problem.
 It can be hard to determine if your loved one needs treatment for addiction or not.
 What you should be looking for is repetitive negative behaviors that could indicate an addiction.
-If you find out your loved one is dealing with a 2Ci addiction, you can offer them gentle reassurance and guidance in making that first call to 12 Keys Rehab.
+If you find out your loved one is dealing with a 2Ci addiction, you can offer them gentle reassurance and guidance in making that first call to our rehab.
 Addiction is not a problem you can solve on your own.

 How Do People Become Addicted to 2C?

 Remember a time when something made you feel really good.
 This ‘good’ feeling was your limbic system doing its job.
 Since our survival relies on natural pleasures, the limbic system causes you to look for more pleasurable things.
 And the first time you use the 2C drug, you may experience some abnormally strong feelings of pleasure.
 This is your reward circuitry being activated and dopamine being the messenger.